vezaynk/rfcs/0000-use-key.md

 # Adoption strategy

-Not a breaking change for most applications.
+It is not a breaking change for most applications.
 Some libraries that lean on APIs like [`cloneElement`](https://react.dev/reference/react/cloneElement) and may encounter unexpected behaviors if they attempt to own the `key` prop themselves.

 Such libraries will need to identify if the `useKey` hook is a breaking change for them.
 Those cases should be rare.